saichhor/Smart-Charging/README.md

   need the UID, which we will only receive after consultation with our supervisor.

 ## 26.07.2022
 - We startetd downloading the BMW-i-remote software from GitHub.
-Reason why we do not use the origina one from BMW is that you need to buy it and pay for it.
+Reason why we do not use the original one from BMW is that you need to buy it and pay for it.
 The GitHub versions are free to use.
 - There are two versions: